evanx/jsbin/hydratePromises/readme.md

 PS.
 These thoughts and efforts inspired by a great talk I attended this week:<br>http://www.meetup.com/nodecpt/events/220703443

-and then reading about Relay and GraphQL:<br>https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html
+And then reading about Relay and GraphQL:<br>https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html

 ### Promises